e271828e/Flight.jl/docs/notes/design/framework_design.md

 buffers (double/triple ring) — reuse reintroduces exactly the reader-liveness proof the GC provides for free, to save an allocation profiling has not indicted.

+**Output-device bindings are snapshot-path bindings (v0.22, settling the §17.4/§12.3 drift).** An output device (telemetry, the XPlane visualizer, disk streaming) consumes snapshots via §12.8 and addresses what it reads by *table path* — any cell, validated at attach against the `Build` with did-you-mean (§17.4's obligation: a substitution that breaks a binding fails at attach, not with silent garbage UDP).
+This is **diagnostic observation** (§15.5): human-facing, no effect on run semantics — the same register as the log retaining the full table and the GUI's deep-reading panels; local cells are accessible (the §13.3 presentation filter is a default, not a wall — explicit naming is intent). **A binding chooses its register**: a deep path is the *inspection* register — zero promises, free access, right for looking at *this* build; an exported output face is the *integration* register — named, curated, meaning-stable under substitution (§17.4's writer-independent semantics), right for consumers that outlive the build they were configured against.
+Attach validation converts *structural* drift to loud errors in both registers; only faces protect against *semantic* drift — a substituted aircraft publishing the same path at the same type with a different meaning, a CG velocity under a name read as body-origin velocity — and nothing else can: meaning is not in the schema.
+Semantically generic consumers (a visualizer needs pose; every aircraft has one) should therefore bind faces, and aircraft families should export the conventional surface such consumers need — a library/migration deliverable (§19) — with wrapper types making face semantics structurally checkable (`VelocityData`, its `v_eb_b` defined *at the type* as body-origin velocity: a bare vector doesn't wire, and wrapping the wrong quantity is a deliberate lie, not a drift).

 ### 12.3 Inbound: root input slots and per-device staging

 **The write surface is root input slots** — and a root slot *is* the root